A Language Family Explained

 There are three basic types of language families.

-Membership or grouping of languages in a language family is engrained by research in comparative linguistics.The first is a monolingual family.
+Membership or grouping of languages in a linguistic family is engrained by research in comparative linguistics.The first is a monolingual family.
 A monolingual family consists of languages that evolved from a single-parent language.
 Examples include Indo-European, Dravidian, Romance, and Bantu.
-The second type is called an isolating language family; these languages don’t have any inflection or marking attached to words, so they are simpler in grammar than other families.
+The second type is the isolating linguistic family.
+These languages lack inflection or markings on words, making their grammar simpler than that of other families.

 Isolating vs. Non-isolating Languages